bulanarts/Pomodoro-Timer/README.md

-# 🍅 Work Faster — Pomodoro Timer Desktop App
+# 🍅 Pomodoro Timer Desktop App

 A Pomodoro Timer built as a desktop app using React + Electron.
 This is my first project learning JavaScript, React, and Electron from scratch — documented here so other beginners can follow the same journey.